trothr/blog/Richard/2020/20200610-write-the-words.md

 Since Marilyn's "graduation", things have slowly gotten better.
 I hit bottom.
 It hurt.
 My life ruined.
 My partner gone.
 Some would say there was nowhere else to go but up.
 Take care!
 The "bottom" can still drop out!
 I clung to my "mosh pit".
 I scrambled for help.
+God provided!

 It was back in January when I had that dream, initially kicking against something God was offering.